GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 Read-write complexity: 2^15.287712379549449
 ```

-Contraction complexity can be measured from different perspectives:
+Contraction complexity can be analyzed from multiple complementary perspectives:

-- The _time complexity_ is $100^4$, which represents the number of floating-point operations (FLOPs) required to contract the tensor network.
-For an einsum contraction, this is determined by multiplying the sizes of all unique indices involved, since a unique index either appears under the summation sign or in the output tensor.
-Later we will see the time complexity can be reduced by specifying the contraction order.
+- *Time complexity* ($100^4$ operations): Represents the total number of floating-point operations (FLOPs) required for the contraction.
+For einsum operations, this equals the product of all unique index dimensions, since each unique index either participates in summation or appears in the output.
+As we'll see later, smart contraction ordering can dramatically reduce this complexity.

-- The _space complexity_ is $100^2$, which measures the memory required to store the largest intermediate tensor during contraction.
+- *Space complexity* ($100^2$ elements): Measures the peak memory requirement for storing the largest intermediate tensor generated during contraction.
+This determines the minimum memory needed to execute the computation.

-- The _read-write complexity_ is $4 times 100^2$, which quantifies the total memory bandwidth usage by counting the number of floating-point numbers read from and written to memory during the entire contraction process.
-This is proportional to the total size of all intermediate tensors.
+- *Read-write complexity* ($4 times 100^2$ operations): Quantifies total memory bandwidth usage by counting all floating-point numbers transferred between memory and processor throughout the contraction.
+This metric captures the cumulative cost of accessing all intermediate tensors and often determines real-world performance on bandwidth-limited systems.

-The `EinCode` object is callable, which can be used to perform the contraction.
+While `EinCode` objects are callable and can directly perform contractions:

 ```julia
 julia> code(randn(2, 2), randn(2, 2), randn(2, 2))  # not recommended